 Higher rpm results in more friction loss, especially when the whole drivetrain is involved.
 When comparing cars where peak power occurs at different rpms, friction loss can be adjusted in a strict linear relationship—the predominant term when comparing loss at varying rpms.
-This results in close to a one horsepower advantage at the rear wheels for the LS3 Corvette.
+This results in close to one horsepower advantage at the rear wheels for the LS3 Corvette.
 A 100 rpm friction loss based on a 60 horsepower drivetrain component (difference between flywheel and rear wheel horsepower, otherwise the complete drivetrain) is calculated as follows: 6,000 rpm – 5,900 rpm = 100/6,000 = 1.67% and 60 x 1.67% = 1.002 horsepower lost to additional friction.

 Corvette changed from the Tremec T-56 to TR-6060 manual transmission in 2008 Corvettes.
 That transmission has internal changes which result in a different friction factor than the T-56.
 A statement that Dave Hill made during a Corvette Action Center interview with Hib Halverson indicates the effect drivetrain components can have on performance: “There's three different types of gear rattle, neutral, shutdown and driveaway.
-We had some hardware that was going to get rid of all three but and we decided to reverse one of them, because the solution was costing too much acceleration.
+We had some hardware that was going to get rid of all three, but we decided to reverse one of them because the solution was costing too much acceleration.
 That was a dual-mass clutch and it would have eliminated all of the driveaway rattle but it would have cost us 2/10ths sec. in 0-60.
 We said, 'Even for driveaway gear rattle, that's too much of a performance price to pay because it was a significant amount of what we gained with the 400hp.'
 So we eliminated the neutral gear rattle, the shutdown gear rattle and got more than half of the driveaway gear rattle.
 That is the only thing that I wanted to get that I didn't.” http://www.corvetteactioncenter.com/...05/final5.html

 Wheel weight and new differential gear oil also become factors in drivetrain power loss.
 The new forged wheel option is reportedly from 1.6 to 3 pounds lighter in weight for the front and from 2 to 4 pounds lighter for the rear wheels.
 This results in less rotational mass, which gives an advantage on an inertia type chassis dyno.
 For model year 2008, Corvette differentials were filled with a new gear oil (Dexron LS Gear Oil 75W-90) resulting in less power lost to friction in this drivetrain component.